imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     9. (opt) Try further lowering the overhead of wallclock timers
     10. Provide consistent treatment of warm-up
     11. Analyze warm-up conditions versus normal EVM/Ewasm operation within an Ethereum node
-    12. Support gathering of timer overhead measuremnts during OPCODE measurements
+    12. Support gathering of timer overhead measurements during OPCODE measurements
     13. Support for instrumentation in at least one another Ewasm implementation
     14. Rethink the approach to garbage collection for environments that have one
 3. Analysis tasks